1000 Bottles of Beer On the Wall (make that cans)

 The friends dropped their interest, but Cameron pursued the quest.
-His parents traveled as did many of their friends all with one request: bring back beer cans.
-Within six months the collection had two about 200, enough to form a pyramid on his bedroom wall.
+His parents traveled, as did many of their friends, all with one request: bring back beer cans.
+Within six months, the collection had grown to about 200, enough to form a pyramid on his bedroom wall.

 Years passed and the serious collector was into doubles to allow for trading.
 The parents gained new respect for the pursuit after perusing the beer can collector’s bible.
 Those old empty cans apparently had some stated value after all, besides bringing a smile to their son’s face.

 A few shelves are still empty to accommodate new contributions.
 Cameron invites anyone with an interesting can to stop by to see if it’s unique to the collection.
 If so, he’ll “store” your can for you to enjoy.

 Ask the bartender for your own card to learn the alphabet of beers.
-We feature 18 draught beers and over 60 plus bottled beers starting with each letter of the alphabet, so by the time you have punched out each letter, you will have tasted 26 different varieties.
+We feature 19 draught beers and over 60 plus bottled beers starting with each letter of the alphabet, so by the time you have punched out each letter, you will have tasted 26 different varieties.
 AND… you also will have earned an authentic, specially designed Cameron’s shirt.
 Complete 5 cards for a free overnight at the B&B. Don’t stop now.
 Twenty completed cards get you a free trip to Disneyland on us.
 You can carry your card with you or have us store it here for you.
 A, B, C, D…